IOPConnect

 This prize is awarded to an early career researcher for outstanding contributions to particle physics research.

-Nominations are now open.
 The prize is awarded to an early career researcher for outstanding contributions to particle physics research.
-The prize is £500 and a certificate.
+The prize is a certificate.

 Nominees will: